-For 2018, the ET Compensation Committee approved short-term annual cash bonus pool targets for Mr. McCrea of 160% of his annual base earnings and for Messrs.
+For 2019, the ET Compensation Committee approved short-term annual cash bonus pool targets for Mr. McCrea of 160% of his annual base earnings and for Messrs.
 Long, Ramsey and Mason of 130% of their annual base earnings.
 The named executive officer bonus pool targets remained the same for the 2019 Performance Period as they were for the 2018 period.

-In February 2019, the ET Compensation Committee certified 2018 performance results under the Bonus Plan, which resulted in a bonus payout of 110% of the bonus pool target, which reflected achievement of 110% of the Adjusted EBITDA Target, 120% of the DCF Target and 100% of the Department Budget Target.
-Based on the approved results, the ET Compensation Committee approved a cash bonus relating to the 2018 calendar year to Messrs.
-McCrea, Long, Ramsey and Mason in the amounts of \$1,866,000, \$800,000, \$900,000, and \$858,700, respectively.
+In February 2020, the ET Compensation Committee certified 2019 performance results under the Bonus Plan, which resulted in a bonus payout of 100% of the bonus pool target, which reflected achievement of 100.3% of the Adjusted EBITDA Target, 99.7% of the DCF Target and 101.6% or \$13 million under the Department Budget Target.
+Based on the approved results, the ET Compensation Committee approved a cash bonus relating to the 2019 calendar year to Messrs.
+McCrea, Long, Ramsey, and Mason in the amounts of \$1,750,817, \$900,000, \$889,100 and \$805,900, respectively.

-In approving the 2018 bonuses of the named executive officers, the ET Compensation Committee took into account the achievement by the Partnership of all of the targeted performance objectives for 2018 and the individual performances of each of the named executive officers.
-The cash bonuses awarded to each of the named executive officers for 2018 performance were materially consistent with their applicable bonus pool targets.
+In approving the 2019 bonuses of the named executive officers, the ET Compensation Committee took into account the achievement by the Partnership of all of the targeted performance objectives for 2019 and the individual performances of each of the named executive officers.
+The cash bonuses awarded to each of the named executive officers for 2019 performance were materially consistent with their applicable bonus pool targets, except Mr. Long who received approximately 120% of his targeted bonus award in consideration of (i) a recommendation to increase his award by Mr. Warren in recognition of Mr. Long's efforts on certain key financial objectives during 2019 and (ii) a further alignment of Mr. Long with the targeted total compensation of similarly situated officers of peer group companies and the market data.
 As with base salary and equity awards, Mr. Warren does not accept or receive an annual bonus.